Beam-wi/tritonserver/docs/client_libraries.md

 The client library build is performed using CMake. *IMPORTANT* Note that version 3.18.4 of cmake is needed to compile the client.
-The build dependencies and requirements are shown in `Dockerfile.sdk`.
+The build dependencies and requirements are shown in `Dockerfile.client`.
 To build without Docker you must first install those dependencies along with required cmake version.
 This section describes the client build for Ubuntu 18.04 and Windows 10 systems.